hoffie/prometheus-filter-proxy/README.md

 ## Build
 This tool is built using Go (tested with 1.9.2 or newer).
-It makes use of some popular Go libraries, which have been vendored (using `dep`) to allow for reproducible builds and simplified cloning.
+It makes use of some popular Go libraries, which have been vendored (using `go mod vendor`) to allow for reproducible builds and simplified cloning.

 `go get -u github.com/hoffie/prometheus-filter-proxy`